robwebset/script.sleep/README.md

+__NOTICE__

+__This addon is no longer maintained by me, if you are interested in taking it over then please contact me via the Issues section.
+(You are welcome to submit it to the official Kodi Repo - just make sure you remove my name from it before you do it)__

 ![Sleep](icon.png)

 The Sleep addon behaves like a standard TVs sleep timer where you can vary the length of time before Kodi will shut down.
 It is designed to be mapped to a button on your remote control (Configurable in the settings) so you can launch, add time and view the current setting by the use of a single button.